 You will have to prove your need for urgent processing and will need to write “Urgent” on your envelope.

-After You’ve Received Your VOS
+After You’ve Received Your Verification of Status (VOS)

 Once you have your VOS, you can use it prove your status in Canada.
 For details on how, see this page.